sunsibar/docs-software_devel/book/software_devel/99_docker/01_docker.md

 -rw-r--r-- 1 root root 0 Jul  8 15:06 new_file3
 ```

-Why would you want this feature?
-For example, one application of multi-stage builds, might be compiling a dependency from its source code.
-In addition to all the source code, the compilation itself has separate build dependencies and setup requirements.
-All of this is quite superfluous to our end goal, which is to build a single file.
-If we're unlucky, we might have gigabytes of transitive dependencies to build our tiny image, and spend a lot of effort to clean up the mess afterwards.
-With multi-stage builds, we can build the file, discard the intermediate layers and move on with our life, unburdened by intermediate dependencies.
+Why would you want to use this feature?
+For example, one application of multi-stage builds is compiling a dependency from its source code.
+In addition to all the source code, the compilation itself could have separate build dependencies and setup requirements, all of which are quite incidental to our ultimate goal - to build a single file.
+If we're especially unlucky, we might end up with gigabytes of transitive dependencies to build a tiny binary, and waste a lot of disk space or time cleaning up this mess.
+Multi-stage builds allow us to build the file, discard the unnecessary layers, copy it to a fresh layer, and move on with our life, unburdened by intermediate dependencies.

+## Docker is not a silver bullet for removing complexity

+When creating a new image, it may be tempting to reinvent the wheel.
+Your application is special, and has special requirements.
+But there are millions of Docker images in the wild.
+Unless you are doing something very special indeed, it's best to keep things simple.
+Find a base image that accomplishes the most of what you are trying to achieve, and build on top of it.
+Base images like [Ubuntu](https://hub.docker.com/_/ubuntu/) (or the very popular [Alpine Linux](https://hub.docker.com/_/alpine/), due to its small footprint), are okay, but there is almost certainly something more germane to your application's requirements.
+Even the `python` base image can be fairly generic.

+It may also be tempting to use some random image you found on Docker Hub, which does exactly what you want.
+Congratulations!
+Maybe this is the case.
+But unless you are doing something very similar, it probably does some extra things that are inefficient, or even harmful to your application.
+If it provides a `Dockerfile`, inspect it first and see what's inside.
+Maybe you can adapt the `Dockerfile` to suit your needs and get rid of a lot of complexity.
+Try to find a happy medium between simplicity and balancing your image on a [Rube Goldberg](https://en.wikipedia.org/wiki/Rube_Goldberg_machine) Docker engine that works.
+It may work, but will not save you any headache in the long run.